bioinfodlsu/phage-host-prediction/README.md

 python3 phiembed.py --input <input_fasta> --model <model_joblib> --output <results_dir>
 ```

--   `input_fasta` is the path to the FASTA file containing the receptor-binding protein sequences.
+-   Replace `<input_fasta>` with the path to the FASTA file containing the receptor-binding protein sequences.
 A sample FASTA file is provided [here](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/sample.fasta).
--   `model_joblib` is the path to the trained model (recognized format: joblib or compressed joblib, framework: scikit-learn).
+-   Replace `<model_joblib>` with the path to the trained model (recognized format: joblib or compressed joblib, framework: scikit-learn).
 Download our trained model from this [link](https://drive.google.com/file/d/1bRloKMtPnp8QTOHx5IvSx_-8BspdVKNQ/view?usp=sharing).
 No need to uncompress, but doing so will speed up loading the model albeit at the cost of additional storage requirements.
 Refer to this [guide](https://joblib.readthedocs.io/en/latest/generated/joblib.dump.html) for the list of accepted compressed formats.
--   `results_dir` is the path to the directory to which the results of running PHIEmbed will be written.
+-   Replace `<results_dir>` with the path to the directory to which the results of running PHIEmbed will be written.
 The results of running PHIEmbed on the sample FASTA file are provided [here](https://github.com/bioinfodlsu/phage-host-prediction/tree/main/sample_results).

 The results for each protein are written to a CSV file (without a header row).
 Each row contains two comma-separated values: a host genus and the corresponding prediction score (class probability).
 The rows are sorted in order of decreasing prediction score.
 Hence, the first row pertains to the top-ranked prediction.